"This story should be issued with every passport." —Bill Kurtis, Investigative Journalist, A&E Network

 About the Author

-ERIC VOLZ is the founder and managing director of the Los Angeles based David House Agency, an international crisis resource agency specializing in helping individuals facing wrongful detainment and other legal and political situations abroad.
+Eric Volz is the founder and managing director of the David House Agency, an international crisis resource agency specializing in helping individuals facing wrongful detainment and other legal and political situations abroad.
 Volz was recognized by the New York Times as “a highly sought crisis manager” for Westerners and travelers entangled in criminal prosecutions overseas.

 Volz’s international business career started in 2004 when he successfully launched and published the bilingual El Puente (EP) Magazine in Nicaragua, a conscious living and smart tourism magazine that quickly became the largest bilingual magazine in Central America and the Caribbean.
 He went on to establish an investment consulting practice and co-own a Century 21 franchise.